Chase-William/.Docs/dev.md

 - [ ] Add more config options for properties
 - [ ] Test deployment on a system where a user doesn't have .NET 6.0 already installed
 - [ ] Add config for method param and return type rendering control
+- [ ] Type Params in Model like T1 & T2 don't have `TypeDefinitions`

 - Test other language versions and framework versions to generate docs from
 - Update `Charp` documentation